 The candidate must have experience with abatement procedures for toxic materials, and personal safety procedures.

-The position requires the candidate to travel approximately 25% - 50% within the Seattle District, primarily the states of Washington, Oregon, and Idaho.
+The position requires the candidate to travel approximately 25% - 50% within the Los Angeles District, primarily the Western Service Area, and the state of California.

 Ability to obtain Public Trust clearance.